dgarapati/powerbi-portfolio/README.md

 Senior BI Developer • BI Architect • Analytics Engineer
 Power BI • Azure • SQL • REST APIs • Python
 Enterprise reporting • Modeling • Automation • Architecture

-If this repository helps you, feel free to ⭐ star the repo or open an issue.

----

-Would you like me to add:
-- A folder-by-folder README structure
-- A “How to Use This Repo” section
-- A matching GitHub profile README

-Just say the word and I’ll tailor it for you.